LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 - Priority queue is currently just a stack
     - Look at the one in CGAL, can probably work similarly
+    - Added option to use priority queue
+    - still need to compare them

+- Efficient queue insertion and removal
+    - Currently clear queue after each iteration and check every edge for insertion

 - Correct implementation of alpha traversability check
     - Currently we just use edge length for minimum Delaunay ball radius
+    - Should now yield the correct result